jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 !!! note
     Consider `conda` as first option.

-If conda shows you an "conda init" error, execute the command `conda init` and them execute the command:
+If conda shows you an "conda init" error, execute the command `conda init` and then execute the command:

 ```bash
 source /lustrehome/<username>/.bashrc
 ```

 !!! note
-    You cannot install python packages in the base conda environment, you have to create a new one as described above
+    You cannot install python packages in the `base` conda environment, you have to create a new one as described above

 ### 2.1 Create new kernel